Are you pleased with your life?

 The category of Sex Life, otherwise known as Category 13, is covered in the LifeBook Mastery program.

-Use wording in present tense as if what you dream of has already arrived.
+Use wording in the present tense as if what you dream of has already arrived.
 And use positive wording.

 Your Quality of Life